frttnk/frttnk/README.md

 # 👋 Hi there!
-I'm Firat Tonak
+I'm Firat

 I’m a passionate **full-stack software engineer** with expertise spanning **cybersecurity**, **cloud computing**, **application security**, **AI**, **web development**, and **modern frameworks**.
 This is where I share my journey, expertise, and projects, exploring the ever-evolving world of technology.